 The Saint Mary’s Cathedral

-One way or another, Valencia should be your first stop.
+One way or another, Valencia should be a first stop on your Borgia Route.
 However, it was the last “Spanish” stop of the Borgia family on their way to Italy, before they turned into one of the most powerful families of the XV century.
 Here you should check the building of Cortes Valencianas (the former palace of the Borgia)and of course, the Saint Mary’s Cathedral or Valencia Cathedral.
 Its Renaissance frescos, painted by the Italian artists Francisco Pagano and Pablo de San Leocadio were ordered by Rodrigo Borgia (later Pope Alexander VI) himself.

 The Jativa Castle

 Jativa is a small rural town with no more than 30.000 inhabitants and only 60 km far from Valencia.
-It´s a perfect day-trip idea when exploring the Valencia region: I still wonder why it took me so long to finally visit this place.
-Aside from the city center and a home (birthplace) of Pope Alexander VI you should definitely check the castle.
+It´s a perfect day-trip idea when exploring the Valencia region in search of the Borgia sites: I still wonder why it took me so long to finally visit this place.
+Aside from the city center of Jativa and a home (birthplace) of Pope Alexander VI you should definitely check the Jativa castle.
 Together with Morella and Peñiscola, – the Jativa Castle is making its way to my list of Must See Castles in Spain.